Connect With Us

 Cash-out refinancing has strict limits based on your property type and LTV.
 Understand what lenders will allow and why these rules exist.

-A "conforming loan" sits inside that category but has an additional requirement: it must meet the purchase standards set by Fannie Mae and Freddie Mac.
-The most important of these standards is loan size.
+A conforming loan sits inside the conventional world.
+It has one extra rule: it must meet the purchase standards set by Fannie Mae and Freddie Mac.
+The most important standard?
+Loan size.

 What Changed in the 2026 Loan Limits